huangpufan/spec-kit-design-execute/templates/commands/design.md

 Given the user's requirement provided as an argument, do this:

+1. **Prepare Requirement Slug**:
+   - Analyze the user's requirement `{ARGS}`.
+   - Generate a short, descriptive, kebab-case English slug.
+This slug will be used for the design document's directory name.
+   - **Example**: If the requirement is "修复登录页面的一个bug", the slug should be something like "fix-login-page-bug".
+   - Let's call the result `SLUG_ARGS`.

-1. Run the script `{SCRIPT}` from repo root and parse its JSON output for PROJECT_ROOT, DESIGN_DIR, DESIGN_FILE, and DESIGN_ID.
+2. Run the script `{SCRIPT}` with `SLUG_ARGS` as the argument from the repo root and parse its JSON output for PROJECT_ROOT, DESIGN_DIR, DESIGN_FILE, and DESIGN_ID.
 All file paths must be absolute.

-2. **Requirement & Codebase Context Analysis** (Do all of this in one go):
+3. **Requirement & Codebase Context Analysis** (Do all of this in one go):
    - **Deconstruct the Requirement**:
      * Identify the core goal of the user's request.
      * Determine the request type (new feature, refactoring, bug fix).